Ubudu/IOS-SDK/README.md

 ### System and hardware requirements
 For beacons related features:
 - IOS 7.0 or higher for supporting iBeacon features / IOS 7.1 recommended
-- Iphone 4S / Ipad 3rd generation or more recent
+- Iphone 4S / Ipad 3rd generation / iPad mini / iPod touch 5th generation or more recent

 For geofencing:
 - IOS 6.0 or higher
-- Iphone 4 or higher
+- Iphone 4 or more recent

 ## Adding the Ubudu SDK framework to your project

 Starting to use the Ubudu SDK on IOS native app should be a 5 to 10 minutes process.
 Have a look at the demo app in the directory for a complete example.

-1. Copy UbuduSDK.framework into your project directory and then drag & drop it into the Frameworks folder of your project in XCode.
+1. Drag & drop the *UbuduSDK.framework* folder into the Frameworks folder of your project in XCode.

-2. Add the following frameworks to your project if their are not already present:
+2. Add the following frameworks to your project if they are not already present:
   - CoreLocation.framework
   - CoreData.framework
   - PassKit.framework